stanford-rc/rse-services/pages/index.md

 # Research Software Engineering Services

+{% include alert.html title="RSE Services Status" type="info" content="RSE Services is currently not accepting new projects!
+Please come back at a later time for any status updates" %}

 This is the portal for research software engineering (RSE) services from Stanford Research Computing.
 For a general (or non-Stanford) request, you can contact us directly using
 <a href="{{ site.baseurl }}/support/">this form</a>.
 If you are a Stanford affiliate, then please